Kuruluş: Osman: Season 3

 Malhun Hatun learns of Bala Hatun's pregnancy and engages in power struggle with her, though they soon resolve their differences.
-Osman Bey faces Harmankaya Tekfur Mikhael Kosses (Köse Mihal) and Bilecik Tekfur Rogatus Laskaris for Papaz Gregor, a priest who was imprisoned by Byzantine Emperor and he later escaped with help of Tekfur Rogatus.
-Howevever, Gregor is caught and executed by Osman after he attempted to cause an explosion in Söğüt.
-Turgut Bey is a vailiant Turk Bey who opposes the Byzantines and later allies with Osman Bey, becoming his close friend and right-hand man.
+Osman Bey faces Harmankaya Tekfur Mikhael Kosses (Köse Mihal) and Bilecik Tekfur Rogatus Laskaris for Papaz Gregor, a priest who was imprisoned by the Byzantine Emperor and he later escaped with the help of Tekfur Rogatus.
+However, Gregor is caught and executed by Osman after he attempted to cause an explosion in Söğüt.
+Turgut Bey is a valiant Turk Bey who opposes the Byzantines and later allies with Osman Bey, becoming his close friend and right-hand man.